770305/Virus-GO/README.md

 12.After you go through all these three maps, then you win.

-13.You can also input "save" to save the progress of the game.
+13.You can click "e" to find the properties of enemes.

 For this game, please find the best way to pass and enjoy it!